-- When you file, you must provide your social security number. - If you are not a U.S. citizen, you should have your alien registration number available. - You will need to provide information for all of your employers in the past 18 months, such as the employer's name, address, zip code, phone number, dates of employment, and reason for separation.
+- When you file, you must provide your social security number. - If you are not a U.S. citizen, you should have your alien registration number available. - You will need to provide information for all of your employers in the past 18 months, such as the employer's name, address, zip code, phone number, dates of employment, and the reason for separation.
 Ex-military servicepersons should have their DD214 (member 4) available.
 Former federal employees should have their Standard Form 8, Standard Form 50, or pay stubs available. - File your claim promptly.
-Your claim will begin only from the week that you file with the Unemployment Insurance Office.
+Your claim will begin only from the week that you file with the Unemployment Insurance Office. - If benefits are payable, you must receive your payments by direct deposit.
+You must provide your account type (savings or checking), financial institution routing number, and your account number.